 You may have heard the saying, “Silence is Golden.”
-When I did some research on this saying, I found that it is a part of a saying that goes, “Speech is silver and silence is golden.”
+When researched this saying, I found it is a part of a saying that goes, “Speech is silver and silence is golden.”

 In many cultures or families, a pattern of speech is to interrupt and finish the other person’s sentence.
 This may be acceptable in a family or friend situation, and yet it is not acceptable for a coach to do so with their client, unless there is a coaching purpose for doing so.
 More on that in a moment.